How to create a visually appealing journey map in 6 steps

 Add a storyboard to your journey map to help your team or client get the point within seconds and make understanding and navigation easier.

 Add photos of your research, screenshots of what your customers see on your website, diagrams, charts, or take ready-made illustrations to underline the experience.
 Add sketches if you don’t have proper image material or wireframes if you’d like to show resources that do not exist yet.
+You can use an online graphic editor for creating these visuals effortlessly.

 2. Add pictograms to illustrate processes